Health and Safety

 The top priorities in Duncanville ISD are the health and safety of students and staff.
 The district's safety guidelines have been developed in compliance with the current Centers for Disease Control (CDC) and Dallas County Health advisement.

-- It is recommended that students and staff members wear face coverings at school and on the bus.
-This is not a requirement but will be encouraged.
+- It is required that students and staff members wear face coverings at school and on the bus.
+The mask mandate also applies to anyone entering a school or distict facility.

 - Temperatures will be checked routinely based on campus/facility protocols.

 - Desks should be spaced out 3 feet when possible to allow for social distancing or desk/face shield made available.
 When appropriate and possible, 6-feet social distancing will occur.

 - Efforts must be made by campuses and student organizations to socially distance large groups of students and stakeholders in assemblies, common area, practices, etc.